desmos-labs/desmos/x/posts/spec/02-concepts.md

 The section id specifies the id of the subspace section where the post is placed.

 ### ID
-The unique ID that identifies the post itself.
-This ID is automatically assigned to the post at the moment of its creation in a sequential way (e.g. if there's 4 posts in the chain, the one we are creating will have id equal to 5).
+A post id is the unique identifier of that post within the subspace.
+Each post id is generated automatically when handling a `MsgCreatePost` and can be used along with the subspace id itself to uniquely identify a post within Desmos.

 ### External ID (Optional)
 External ID indicates and external ID attached to the post.
 It is represented by a string.